Ulduz Rafili-Aliyeva: Career

 In 1952, Rafili started working as a director in the Young Spectator's Theatre in Baku.
+In 1972, a biography was presented to the Ministry of Culture of the Azerbaijan SSR about the artist by the management of the Young Spectators Theater, stating:

+"Ulduz Rafili-Alieva has been working at the Young Spectators Theater since 1952 as Azerbaijan's first professional female director.
+During her 20 years of activity, she has directed more than 50 productions.
+Her productions are noted for their modernity, artistic ideas, and creative approach.
+These works have been well received by audiences and repeatedly praised in the press.
+She has successfully directed performances in both Azerbaijani and Russian sections of the theater.
+Her effective work as a member of the Theater's Artistic Council is also noteworthy.
+She has been actively involved in the training of young actors and in selecting new plays and playwrights for the repertoire.
+In addition to her theatrical contributions, Mrs. Ulduz has been active in the public life of the theater, regularly organizing meetings with students with great enthusiasm."

-During next 20 years she directed over 50 performances on the stage of the theater.
+During the next 20 years, she directed over 50 performances on the stage of the theater.
 Rafili became the first female theater director in Azerbaijan.
 Many performances staged by Rafili have won All-Union festivals and been awarded diplomas and prizes.

 In 1963-1967, Rafili was elected a deputy, engaged in active socio-political activities.

-In 1972-1975 Rafili worked as the chief director of the Young Spectator's Theater.
+In 1972-1975, Rafili worked as the chief director of the Young Spectator's Theater.
 In September 1975, Rafili started her pedagogical career at the Department of Opera Training of the Baku Music Academy.
 During her work at the Music Academy, she directed S. Rakhmaninoff's "Aleko", P. Tchaikovsky's "Iolanta", F. Amirov's "Sevil", Mozart's "The Marriage of Figaro" and others.

 Ulduz Rafili died in 2006 in Baku.

 Personal life

 Rafili was married to Gurban Aliyev who worked in the Ministry of Education of the Azerbaijan SSR.
 They had one son, Hasan Aliyev.